Get

 But wait!
 There’s more!
 Lemon juice also contains ingredients called psoralens.
 Along with limonene, these chemical compounds can affect liver function.

-If these reasons weren’t enough to sour your opinion about using lemon juice to treat fleas, perhaps this one will break the camel’s back.
+If these reasons weren’t enough to sour your opinion about using lemon juice to treat fleas on cats, perhaps this one will break the camel’s back.
 Felines don’t like the smell of citrus.
 Skin and nasal irritation are undoubtedly factors.
 Nonetheless, manufacturers often use these scents in cat-repellent products.
 It’s not hard to see the conflict of using one on your pet.

 slices of lemon